 Intermittent fasting, also dubbed IF, goes hand in hand with being in ketosis because they both create a scenario where your body is running on fat for fuel.

-Many people who are doing the ketogenic diet claim it’s much easier to do an intermittent fasting protocol whilst being in ketosis due to the presence of satiety.
+Many people on the ketogenic diet claim it’s much easier to do intermittent fasting while being in ketosis due to the presence of satiety.

 But now there’s a new type of fast on the scene: dry fasting.

 What is it, and how does it differ from your typical fast?

 Dry fasting, is as the name sounds, fasting without liquid for the entirety of the fasted period (i.e. 16 hours, 18, hours, etc).